lesaint/lesaint.github.io/_drafts/setting_up_a_minecraft_server_on_google_compute_engine.md

 gcloud init cagoo-jimba-2345
 ```

-## create instance
+## create an instance

 ### create a disk

-The point here is to set up a instance with a minecraft server but as we will see below, the instance itself can be created and destroyed at will.
+The point here is to set up an instance with a Minecraft server but as we will see below, the instance itself can be created and destroyed at will.

-What matters really is the disk where minecraft server program is set up and where the world's data is stored.
+What matters really is the disk where Minecraft server program is set up and where the world's data is stored.
 As long as we keep the disk, we can create a new instance latter with the same disk and it will feel as it was still the first instance.

 So, we start by creating a disk: